 Gboard leverages Google's massive language datasets to power its suggestions and corrections.
 This gives it some advantages:

 The keyboard also benefits from Google's continuous AI improvements.
-I've noticed Gboard getting noticeably smarter with each update, especially in understanding the context of conversations.
+With the integration of Gemini AI in late 2025 and throughout 2026, I've noticed Gboard getting significantly smarter with each update, especially in understanding conversational context and providing more natural suggestions.

 Where Gboard truly shines is voice typing.
 Google's speech recognition technology is arguably the best available, making Gboard the top choice if you frequently dictate messages.

-I recently dictated an entire email while walking, and the accuracy was remarkable - even with background noise and my occasionally mumbled words.
-The voice typing also handles punctuation commands naturally ("comma," "new paragraph," etc.).
+I recently dictated an entire email while walking in a busy coffee shop, and the accuracy was remarkable—even with background noise and my occasionally mumbled words.
+The voice typing also handles punctuation commands naturally ("comma," "new paragraph," etc.), and the 2026 version now understands emotional cues to suggest appropriate punctuation.

 Gboard integrates several helpful tools directly into the keyboard: